sco1/skyportal/README.md

 **NOTE:** Your chosen API provides a lot of interesting information in the state vector provided for each aircraft.
 Depending on the level of congestion in your query area, may be more data than can fit into RAM (See: [Known Limitations](#known-limitations)).

 ### OpenSky-Network - `"opensky"`
 Query the [OpenSky Network](https://opensky-network.org/) API.
-This requires a user account to be created & credentials added to `secrets.py`.
+This requires a user account to be created & credentials added to `settings.toml`.

 Information on their REST API can be found [here](https://openskynetwork.github.io/opensky-api/rest.html).